LiveResearchBench: A Live Benchmark for User-Centric Deep Research in the Wild: DeepEval: A Comprehensive Evaluation Suite for Deep Research

 \paragraph{Evaluation Protocol.} As the metrics differ in granularity, no single evaluation protocol is sufficient.
 For metrics \ding{182}-\ding{186}\footnote{\ding{187} \factacc requires verifying (statement, URL) pairs throughout the report.
 This task is naturally handled using the rubric tree protocol detailed in Section~\ref{sec4.2:content_level_metrics}.}, we consider three options~\citep{gu2025surveyllmasajudge}: (1) \texttt{Checklist-based}, where the judge evaluates the generated report against a checklist and provides a binary score (0/1) for each item in the checklist.
 (2) \texttt{Pointwise (additive)}, where the judge aims to find concrete errors in the report according to the criteria.
 The final score is determined based on the number of errors.
 (3) \texttt{Pairwise comparison}, where the judge compares two reports side by side and selects the preferred one (or declares a tie).
 Based on preliminary experiments, we narrowed down the choice of protocol for each metric, and subsequently conducted a human alignment study on the selected protocols.
 As a result, we adopt \texttt{Checklist-based} for \ding{182} \present and \ding{184} \coverage; \texttt{Pointwise (additive)} for \ding{183} \consist and \ding{186} \trace; \texttt{Pairwise comparison} for \ding{185} \depth.
 These protocols achieve high agreement with human judgments (see Appendix~\ref{app:human_alignment}).

 \textit{Remarks:} Another possible evaluation protocol is to prompt an LLM judge to assign a single rating within a fixed range (\emph{e.g.}, 0-10), guided by rubrics that define the meaning of each score.
-However, our initial study showed that this approach is unsuitable for any of our metrics, yielding less than 60\% agreement with human judgments even when using SoTA LLM judges (Gemini-2.5 Pro and GPT-5).
+However, our initial study showed that this approach is unsuitable for any of our metrics.
+Even with SoTA judges (Gemini-2.5 Pro and GPT-5), agreement with human judgments fell below 60\%, and the assigned scores exhibited large variability across runs, for example, differences exceeding 50 points when directly rating analysis depth.
 Upon closer examination of the judge responses, we found that the judge models often produced conflated scores with shallow reasoning (e.g., ``the report is overall well written because...''), rather than systematically identifying issues sentence by sentence.
 In other words, once a model commits to an overall positive assessment, it rarely examines the report in detail, leading to missed errors and inflated scores.

-\textbf{LLM-Ensemble-as-Judge.} To mitigate inductive bias from relying on a single model, we conducted a pilot study to identify which top-tier models align best with human preferences.
+\textbf{Agent-Ensemble-as-a-Judge.} To mitigate inductive bias from relying on a single model, we conducted a pilot study to identify which top-tier models align best with human preferences.
 Among the candidates---\geminipro, \gptfive, and \claudesonnet ---results showed that \geminipro aligned most closely, followed by \gptfive, while \claudesonnet exhibited inconsistent and low agreement with human experts (Appendix~\ref{app:human_alignment}).
 Based on these findings, we adopt a multi-judge ensemble protocol for all LLM-as-a-Judge evaluations.
 Specifically, we use \geminipro and \gptfive as independent judges and report final scores as the average of their assessments.